 Switch to dairy-free products.
 There are many nondairy options, such as almond, rice, or soy milks.
-Special note about infants and young children: When babies have symptoms of lactose intolerance, many children's doctors advise changing from cow's milk formula to soy milk formula until the symptoms go away, then slowly adding cow's milk formula and dairy products back into their diets.
+Special note about infants and young children: When babies have symptoms of lactose intolerance (although it's rare in children under age 6), pediatricians advise changing from cow's milk formula to soy milk formula until the symptoms go away, then slowly adding cow's milk formula and dairy products back into their diets.

 Take a lactase enzyme replacement.
 These are available over the counter in pills or capsules.
 Take the advised dose with your first drink or bite of dairy to help prevent lactose intolerance symptoms.